evansbenj/Reduced-Representation-Workshop/4_Mapping_reads_to_a_reference_genome.md

 1. ./bwa index -a bwtsw **path_to_rhesus_genome**/**rhesus_genome_fasta_file**

   The `./bwa` command tells the computer to execute the bwa program.
-The `index` command tells `bwa` to generate index files from the rhesus genome file that is indivated by the `**path_to_rhesus_genome**/**rhesus_genome_fasta_file**`.
+The `index` command tells `bwa` to generate index files from the rhesus genome file that is indicated by the `**path_to_rhesus_genome**/**rhesus_genome_fasta_file**`.
 The `-a bwtsw` flag specifies the indexing algorithm for `bwa` to use.
-This step will a few minutes.
+This step will take a few minutes.

 2. We now need to to generate another file using `samtools`.
 Please type this:

   ./samtools faidx **path_to_rhesus_genome**/**rhesus_genome_fasta_file**

   Here, the `./samtools` command tells the computer to execute the `samtools` program.
-The `faidx` option tells samtools to generate a file called `**rhesus_genome_fasta_file**.fai` in which each line has information for one the contigs within the reference genome including the contig name, size, location and other information.
+The `faidx` option tells samtools to generate a file called `**rhesus_genome_fasta_file**.fai` in which each line has information for one the contigs within the reference genome, including the contig name, size, location and other information.
 Our reference genome has a contig for each chromosome.

 3. The third thing we need to do is to generate a `.dict` file with a program called [`piccard`](http://broadinstitute.github.io/picard/).
 Please type this command: